kkamara/kkamara/README.md

   I use the free Windows app [f.lux](https://justgetflux.com) for making the computer screen easier on the eyes.

   When did I start learning Rust?
 I began learning Rust on 04-Feb-2026 with Rust version 1.93.0.
 I completed the Rust book in 30 days [here](https://github.com/kkamara/rust).
+I spent 5 weeks on Rust in total.
+I even built a robust API at [catdex-api](https://github.com/kkamara/catdex-api).
+This helped me learn how production Rust is written, and compare it to my tools of choice.

   </details>